-Nigeria seizes donkey penises to be smuggled to Hong Kong
+Nigeria seizes thousands of donkey genitals in smuggling operation

 The lawmakers said such a ban on killing donkeys would further curb the export of donkey skins and genitals — which Nigeria prohibits — to countries like China where the skins are used in popular traditional medicines.
 That proposed legislation has not yet been passed into law.

-“The major beneficiary in this trade is the donkey (skin) merchants in China,” Muhammad Datti, one of the federal lawmakers supporting the proposed ban, has said.
-“This animal is facing extinction (in Nigeria) and it is an animal you cannot breed in large numbers because of the very low rate of fertility.”
+“The major beneficiary in this trade is the donkey [skin] merchants in China,” Muhammad Datti, one of the federal lawmakers supporting the proposed ban, has said.
+“This animal is facing extinction [in Nigeria] and it is an animal you cannot breed in large numbers because of the very low rate of fertility.”